Unsupervised Representation Learning in Deep Reinforcement Learning: A Review: Implementation Details

 where $W, U, V$ are the weight matrices and $\bm{b}, \bm{c}$ are the bias vectors.

-Similarly to FCNNs and CNNs, RNNs are trained by defining a loss function and by applying back-propagation.
-A widely-used RNN architecture is the Long-Short Term Memory (LSTM) \cite{graves2012supervised} using a sophisticated gating mechanism for preventing the vanishing of the gradient problem that affects the simple RNN architecture.
+Similarly to \acrshort{fcnn}s and \acrshort{cnn}s, \acrshort{rnn}s are trained by defining a loss function and by applying back-propagation.
+A widely-used \acrshort{rnn} architecture is the Long-Short Term Memory \cite{graves2012supervised} using a sophisticated gating mechanism for preventing the vanishing of the gradient problem that affects the simple \acrshort{rnn} architecture.